ChrstphrHll/npc_gen/students/Velmona Elway.md

 year: 1
 guild: Elkenval
 partyID: 40
+tags:
+- Kenku
+- Monk
+- Assault
+- 1st
+- Elkenval
 ---
 # Velmona Elway
 ---
 ### Description
 - 1st year Kenku Monk in Elkenval
-- striped, Pale Gray eyes, and Red skin
+- striped, Hazel eyes, and Red skin
 - Is Civilised and Sadistic, and has Generosity as their ideal

 ### Organizations